 Pasteurization

 After homogenization, milk returns to the pasteurizer which completes the regenerative pre-heating in the second section.
 Final heating to an assumed pasteurization temperature of 77°C (171 °F) takes place in the heating section (B-HX-104).
 Milk is heated by hot water at 83°C and held for an assumed time of 22 seconds in the external holding tube.
 Steam is used to heat water which in turn heats the milk to pasteurization temperature.
 The pasteurized milk is then used to heat the cold incoming raw milk in the pre-heating section.
 The cold milk also serves to cool the pasteurized milk.
-The temperature profile of the three heat exchangers is shown in Figure 4 in Appendix 1.
+The temperature profile of the three heat exchangers is shown in FIGURE 4 in Appendix 1.
 The heat transfer load from the first two heat exchangers is regenerative heat.
 Hence, the regeneration efficiency (R) can be calculated by:

 R=Q1 +Q2Q1 +Q2 +Q3 ×100%